adap/flower/doc/source/how-to-enable-client-authentication.rst

 * Shared secret is used to compute the hmac value of the message sent from client to server as a token
 * Server verifies the token sent from the client

-You can find the complete code example demonstrating a secure connection `here <https://github.com/adap/flower/tree/main/examples/flower-client-authentication>`_.
+You can find the complete code example demonstrating federated learning with Flower in an authenticated setting `here <https://github.com/adap/flower/tree/main/examples/flower-client-authentication>`_.

 .. note::